UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/step-by-step.md

 {: .note }
 > 07/15: For now, the group (`-g`) must be a categorical variable without any special characters.
 For example transect-name will not work because of the dash, but the group vegetation will.
 See Input Files above.
 > This will be fixed in future iterations.
-> For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `00_mkdir.sh`
+> For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `make_dag.sh`

 {: .note }
 > Check out all options for reference databases in the customization part below.